-These drugs, or new treatment approaches in clinical trials, may be used to treat CML patients with a specific mutation (change) called T3151.
+These drugs, or new treatment approaches, such as ponatinib (Iculsig®), or options in clinical trials, may be used to treat CML patients with a specific mutation (change) called T315I.
 This mutation changes the Bcr-Abl gene to make current TKIs ineffective.

 If you would like to read about these drugs individually, including information about side effects, click here.

 TKI drug therapy doesn't cure chronic phase CML, but it brings about a stable remission (no signs or symptoms of the disease).
 Most patients being treated for CML can go about their day-to-day activities.
 Treatment usually returns blood cell levels to normal and the spleen to its normal size.
 Studies show that patients who've been treated with Gleevec since the drug has been on the market (2001) have been able to keep their chronic phase CML under control.